Relative, Mixed and Absolute References

 If you’re having difficulties to see how such formula work, Excel offers two spectacular ways to make all this much more visual!

 The Trace Dependents command is located (not surprisingly) in the Formulas tab.
 The term Dependent here refers (as discussed in the previous exercise) to cells that depend of the value of another cell.
 A constant is the best example of this.
-As we have discussed in this post, if a cell is used as a Mixed or an Absolute reference this means that there are cells depending of the value of that cell.
+As we have discussed in this post, if a cell is used as a Mixed or an Absolute reference then there are cells depending on that cell (Constant).

 If you briefly review the definition of Table, Row and Column factors you will quickly understand that changing a factor will update many cells.
 Below are the steps to use Trace Dependents properly:

-- Click in a cell that is a constant in your worksheet.
+- Select a cell that is a constant in your table.
+Across it is E1.

 - In the Formulas tab click Trace Dependents.
 Immediately Arrows point from the constant to all formula that will update if that constant changes.